 Holidays aren’t coming – they’re already here.
-However, while Christmas are safely past us (unless you’re Orthodox), we still have New Year’s ahead!
+However, while Christmas is safely past us (unless you’re Orthodox), we still have New Year’s ahead!
 There’s no rule saying that you have to spend each New Year’s Eve at home, so we made this wee list of the best European spots to greet the next year!

 Germans are known as notorious fun havers, we can all agree on that.
 So why not get down to the German-town for some good New Year’s Eve fun?
 That way, you can take part in the “party mile” and techno the night away.

-Said mile stretches for 2 kilometres from Brandenburg Gate to the Victory Column and features everything you need for a NYE celebration.
+Said mile stretches for 2 kilometers from Brandenburg Gate to the Victory Column and features everything you need for an NYE celebration.
 Food stalls?
 They’re there.
 Party tents and music stages?
 I can already hear the techno.
 Bars?
 Oh yeah.
 And then, you can enjoy the fireworks before going to the Kulturbrauerei (of course it’s a brewery).
 There, you’ll be able to get down, get down on all 13 floors to the beats of 30 DJs.

 4. Madeira Islands